 Brian creates a rental lease agreement in roughly two minutes in the demo video below.
 We’re keeping it easy around here!

 Our lease questionnaire lets you select the options you want, enter details like rent and security deposit, and choose optional rules like tenant maintenance responsibilities.
 And where needed, we provide you with state law tips to help you keep your lease legal in your state!

 (You can catch a glimpse of our lease questionnaire above.
 Or just watch the two-minute demo video )

 How Can We Offer a Free Lease Agreement?

 There’s no such thing as a free lunch.
 What’s the catch?

 Here’s a refreshing splash of honesty: the truth is, we hope to persuade you to buy our premium state-specific lease agreement.
-It’s, well, better!
-More protective of you and your property.
+It’s better!
+As an attorney-approved rental contract, it’s more protective of you and your property.
 You get what you pay for, right?

 But we also know that not every landlord is at a point in their career where they appreciate the power of a landlord-protective lease agreement.
-And there are times when landlords may not need a full-armor, bulletproof tank of a lease.
+And there are times when landlords may not need a full-armor, bulletproof tank of a rental lease agreement.